-Recommendation
+Recommendation:

-It is Planning staff recommendation to approve the request.
-The Planning Board has up to three (3) meetings in which to make a recommendation to the Board of Commissioners.
-Should the Planning Board recommend approval, a consistency statement on how this request complies with the Land Conservation and Development Plan should be stated and/or listed.
-Planning staff will incorporate that statement into the recommendation to the Board.
+It is planning staff and Planning Board recommendation to approve the request.
+Should the Board of Commissioners approve this application, a consistency statement on how this request complies with the Land Conservation and Development Plan should be stated and approved in a separate resolution.
+The Planning Board recommends by vote of 7-3, the following consistency statement: